samuraraujo/SERIMI-RDF-Interlinking/README.md

 # Requirements

 ### 1. Data repository
 Serimi ONLY works over Virtuoso Openlink server ([download here](http://sourceforge.net/projects/virtuoso/files/)) Sparql Endpoints.
-Therefore, you need to provide as target for the interlinking a Virtuoso endpoint if you want to use this tool.
+Therefore, you need to provide to Serimi, as target for the interlinking, a Virtuoso Sparql endpoint.

 How To Load RDF Data into Virtuoso?

 If you want to try Serimi over you own data, you have to load your data into a Virtuoso server.
+Below we show how to do it.

 This example assumes that you are loading the Geonames into Virtuoso.

-Note that virtuoso does not have a repository for each dataset.
-It has just a repository and it organizes the datasets in NAMED GRAPH.
-The example below, load data into the http://geonames.org Named Graph.
+Notice that virtuoso does not have a unique repository for each dataset.
+It has just a repository and it organizes the datasets in different NAMED GRAPHS.
+The example below loads the data into the http://geonames.org Named Graph.

 ALL COMMANDS ARE COMPULSORIES